elacin/flatMap-2014-talk/slides/0_intro.md

 <aside class="notes">
 Penger.no is a site for helping users take control of their private finances through comparing offers from banks and insurance companies, somewhat like moneysupermarket.com

-<br>history lesson, will keep as short as possible, will try to keep a timeline here, summarized at the end
+<br/>history lesson, will keep as short as possible, will try to keep a timeline here, summarized at the end
 </aside>

 ---